Honest Deputy review 2026: Pricing, features, pros & cons

 Deputy review: final verdict

-That said, Deputy isn't without trade-offs.
+That said, we found Deputy isn't without trade-offs.
 The per-user pricing can escalate quickly, especially once you add Premium features or need integrations.
 Australian award interpretation — while available — requires manual setup and ongoing maintenance.
 And customer support experiences vary depending on your plan level.

 See what RosterElf customers say